 The time given by the teachers to answer the test varied between the participant schools.
-In Hungary, 138 teachers answered to a test designed for them, asking about the use of thematic maps in the classroom and other topics.
+In Hungary, 138 teachers answered to a test designed for them, asking about the use of thematic maps in the classroom and other topics (see the last chapter of this paper).
 One of the questions was about how much time the pupils spent on responding the questionnaire; only 73 teachers answered this question.
 Based on their answers, 33.3% of pupils had between 21 and 30 minutes to complete the test, and 29.2% had between 10 and 15 minutes.